dbuenzli/topkg/README.md

 Topkg and topkg-care can be installed with `opam`:

-    opam install topkg       # All you need for your packages opam install topkg-care  # Tools to take care of your packages
+    opam install topkg       # All you need for your packages opam install topkg-care  # topkg binary, takes care of your packages

 If you don't use `opam` consult the [`topkg.opam`](topkg.opam) and [`topkg-care.opam`](topkg-care.opam) files for build instructions.